-Following your graduation ceremony and the festivities at the Flag Pole Plaza; a reception is held at the Robert H. Lee Alumni Centre for students and guests to celebrate graduation.
+Following your graduation ceremony and the festivities at the Flag Pole Plaza (Spring Congregation only); a reception is held at the Robert H. Lee Alumni Centre for students and guests to celebrate graduation.
 The Robert H. Lee Alumni Centre is the home of UBC alumni for life.
 A festive spirit will surround the Robert H. Lee Alumni Centre with welcome receptions, entertainment, and an interactive alumni wall.

 We suggest parking at the North Parkade when attending any of the graduation festivities at the alumni centre.

 The University of British Columbia and the Chan Centre for the Performing Arts provide accessible entrances and seating for each ceremony for students and guests.

 Chan Centre staff are available at the entrance to the Chan Centre, and are also available to assist guests to accessible seating.